-Estimation of $k{inact}/K_I$ Using Recombinant KAT II.
+Estimation of k{inact}/K_I using recombinant KAT II

 A stock solution of test compound was made in 100% DMSO and diluted to the required concentrations with the addition of 100% DMSO.
-An additional aqueous dilution was made so that the compound at $3\times$ final concentration was 1.0% DMSO in the assay-specific buffer.
+An additional aqueous dilution was made so that the compound at 3x final concentration was 1.0% DMSO in the assay specific buffer.
 Compounds were tested at 11 different concentrations.
 Final DMSO concentrations in the assay plate were equal to 0.33%.

-KAT II enzyme activity after the addition of each test compound was followed by measuring the loss of absorbance of the L-KYN substrate at an absorbance wavelength of 370 nm.
-The KAT II assays were run in a 384-well format at a final volume of 30 $\mu$ l using 150 mM Tris Acetate buffer (pH 7.0), 1 mM L-KYN, 1 mM $\alpha$ -ketoglutaric acid, 70 $\mu$ M PLP, 0.1% bovine $\gamma$ -globulin, and either 30 nM human KAT II enzyme, 5 nM rat KAT II enzyme, or 20 nM NHP KAT II enzyme.
-Compound was diluted in 100% DMSO and spotted before the addition of the other reagents.
+KAT II enzyme activity after addition of each test compound was followed by measuring the loss of absorbance of the L-KYN substrate at an absorbance wavelength of 370 nm.
+The KAT II assays were run in a 384 well format at a final volume of 30 μ L using 150 mM Tris Acetate buffer (pH 7.0), 1 mM L-KYN, 1 mM α -ketoglutaric acid, 70 μ M PLP, 0.1% BGG and either 30 nM human KAT II enzyme, 5 nM rat KAT II enzyme or 20 nM NHP KAT II enzyme.
+Compound was diluted in 100% DMSO and spotted prior to the addition of the other reagents.
 Enzyme was always added last.
 Assay plates were sealed around the edges with tape and immediately read on a SpectraMax plate reader at an absorbance wavelength of 370 nm.
-The SpectraMax plate reader was set up to read every 5 minutes for 16 hours.
+The SpectraMax plate reader was set up to read every 5 min for 16 hours.

 The following steps are taken to ensure generation of consistent kinetic data.
-1) A 10- $\mu$ l aliquot of the compound dilutions (described here in compound preparation) was added to the assay plate by hand, followed by a quick spin to ensure the compound was collected at the bottom of the well; 2) a 10- $\mu$ l aliquot of substrate mix containing the L-KYN ketoglutaric acid and PLP was then added to the assay plate via a multidrop instrument; 3) finally, a 10- $\mu$ l aliquot of a 3-fold concentration of enzyme stock solution was added last via a multidrop instrument to initiate the reaction; and 4) the microplate lid was placed onto the assay plate and taped to seal in humidity, and the assay plate was put into the SpectraMax reader.
-A quick vibration on the plate platform was done to ensure mixing, and the absorbance was read (wavelength of 370 nm) every 5 minutes over 16 hours at room temperature.
+1) A 10 μ L aliquot of the compound dilutions (described above in compound preparation) was added to the assay plate by hand followed by a quick spin to ensure compound was collected at bottom of well.
+2) A 10 μ L aliquot of substrate mix containing the L-KYN ketoglutaric acid and PLP was then added to the assay plate via a Multidrop instrument.
+3) Finally, a 10 μ L aliquot of a 3 fold concentration of enzyme stock solution was added last via a Multidrop instrument to initiate the reaction.
+4) The microplate lid was placed onto the assay plate and taped to seal in humidity, and the assay plate was put into the SpectraMax reader.
+A quick vibration on the plate platform was done to ensure mixing, and the absorbance was read (wavelength of 370 nm) every 5 min over 16 hours at room temperature.

-DynaFit (BioKin Ltd., Geelong, Australia), a computational tool for mechanistic enzyme kinetics analysis (Kuzmic, 1996, 2009), was used to provide the global fit of the complete reaction progress curves.
-A previously established two-step model (Schwartz et al., 2014) assuming rapid equilibrium binding was implemented in estimating $k{\rm inact}/K{\rm I}$ for each compound.
-KAT II Km for L-KYN was fixed to the appropriate value for rat, human, and NHP was determined from that step.
-The underlying system of first-order ordinary differential equations was integrated using the LSODE algorithm (Kuzmic, 1996, 2009).
+Dynafit, a computational tool for mechanistic enzyme kinetics analysis (Kuzmic, 1996; Kuzmic, 2009), was employed to provide the global fit of the complete reaction progress curves.
+A previously established two-step model (Schwartz et al., 2014) assuming rapid equilibrium binding was implemented in estimating k{inact}/K_I for each compound.
+KAT II Km for L-KYN was fixed to the appropriate value for rat, human and NHP determined from above step.
+The underlying system of first-order ordinary differential equations was integrated using the LSODE algorithm (Kuzmic, 1996; Kuzmic, 2009).